RainRat/pyqwk/README.md

 Exports the entire messages.dat to a more readable format without setting up a .QWK reader, which might not even have a function to export the entire file.

 .QWK archives are a ZIP file, which contains the messages in messages.dat, plus some index files.
-This program assumes the archive has already been unzipped, and acts only on the messages.dat.
-The indexes aren't needed, the only downside is that it doesn't have the names of the subboards the messages are from.
+This program can take either the messages.dat or the .qwk file:

+messages.dat: The indexes aren't needed, the only downside is that it doesn't have the names of the subboards the messages are from.

-Edit: I now unzip the .QWK file, if you point the command-line at it.
-I still only use messages.dat
+.qwk file: It will use the CONTROL.DAT to retrieve the names of the conferences.

+Known issue: Some .qwk packets from this era use a ZIP compression method that modern Python doesn't know.

+Workaround 1: Some archive utilities have an tool to repack archives into modern formats.
+Some even have a method to do it in bulk.

+Workaround 2: Unpack the archive and act on messages.dat

 For each message, the headers aren't exported in the same order they appear in messages.dat; I rearrange them to an order that might make more sense to a modern reader.